LightningCreations/lc-coreutils/README.md

-Please indicate the which test(s) failed, and any additional information (for example, if they reported a SEGMENTATION FAULT or BAD COMMAND), It is recommend to tag the issue with the appropriate coreutil (the first part of the test name).
+Please indicate the which test(s) failed, and any additional information (for example, if they reported a SEGMENTATION FAULT or BAD COMMAND), It is recommend to tag the issue with the appropriate coreutil (the first part of the test name, or `chmod-parse` if the test name starts with `chmod-parse`).
  Also include information about your system, IE. which linux distro and version, if you are using cygwin, etc.